clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 ********

-We created the Deep Learning Reference Stack to help AI developers deliver the best experience on Intel® Architecture.
+We created the Deep Learning Reference Stack to help AI developers deliver the best experience on Intel® architecture.
 This stack reduces complexity common with deep learning software components, provides flexibility for customized solutions, and enables you to quickly prototype and deploy Deep Learning workloads.
 Use this guide to run benchmarking workloads on your